Renesas Electronics Co. (OTCMKTS:RNECY) Sees Significant Decrease in Short Interest

 Renesas Electronics Co.
-(OTCMKTS:RNECY – Get Rating) was the recipient of a significant decrease in short interest in the month of June.
+(OTCMKTS:RNECY – Get Rating) was the target of a significant decrease in short interest during the month of June.
 As of June 30th, there was short interest totalling 32,700 shares, a decrease of 33.7% from the June 15th total of 49,300 shares.
-Based on an average daily volume of 560,200 shares, the days-to-cover ratio is currently 0.1 days.
+Based on an average trading volume of 560,200 shares, the days-to-cover ratio is currently 0.1 days.

 Renesas Electronics Price Performance